SiteCockpitGmbH/plugin-oxid-7/README.md

 Navigate to Extensions > Modules > easyVision > Settings

-Input your intergration key from SiteCockpit backend
+Input your integration key from SiteCockpit backend

 Activate module